blab/pathogen-embed/README.md

     --perplexity 50.0
 ```

-The resulting embedding looks something like this.
+The following figure shows the resulting embedding.

 ![Example t-SNE embedding of seasonal influenza A/H3N2 hemagglutinin sequences](images/example-tsne-embedding.png)

-The pairwise genetic and Euclidean distances plot looks like this.
+The following figure shows the distribution of pairwise Euclidean distances by corresponding pairwise genetic distance.
 The equation in the figure title shows how genetic distances (*x* in the equation) scale to Euclidean distances (*y*) in the embedding.

 ![Distribution of Euclidean distances between pairs of genomes in a t-SNE embedding by the pairwise genetic distance between the same genomes](images/example-tsne-pairwise-distances.png)